wdavidw/phyla/lib/capacity/cli.coffee.md

       ,
         name: 'kafka_data_dir' # default: './kafka', eg '/mydata/1/kafka,/mydata/2/kafka'
         description: 'List of absolute paths or a relative path for Kafka Broker directories.'
-      ]
+      ,
+        name: 'total_memory_gb'
+        description: " the total memory available per server in GB" ,
+        name: 'reserved_memory_gb'
+        description: " the reserved memory for the OS in GB" ,
+        name: 'nodemanager_memory_gb'
+        description: "the memory allocated for yarn nodemanager process" ,
+        name: 'datanode_memory_gb'
+        description: "the memory allocated for hdfs nodemanager process" ,
+        name: 'regionserver_memory_gb'
+        description: "the memory allocated for hbase regionserver process" ,
+        name: 'yarn_memory_gb'
+        description: "the memory dedicated for running containers.
+Should not be overrided" ]

 ## Read configuration